Identifying long cycles in finite alternating and symmetric groups acting on subsets: Introduction

+In a seminal collection of papers, Erd\"os and Tur\'an initiated the study of asymptotic behaviour of the proportions of various kinds of elements in permutation groups.
+For example, they showed \cite{ETa,ETb} that for $n$ large enough, most elements in the symmetric group $S_n$ of degree $n$ have order $n^{(\frac{1}{2} +o(1))\log(n)}.$ In the same vein Warlimont \cite{Warlimont78} proved that the conditional probability that a random element $g$ in $S_n$ is an $n$-cycle, given that $g^n =1$, is $1 - O(n^{-1}).$

-In particular Theorem~1.1 gives an explicit positive lower bound for the conditional probability that an element $g$ of $\Sym(\Omega)$ is an $n$-cycle, given that a small number of random $k$-element subsets have exactly $n$ distinct images under $\langle g \rangle.$ Such lower bounds were promised in \cite{NieP3}.
-Our approach uses some ideas from \cite{NieP3}, where the third and fourth authors \cite{NieP3} considered elements in $S_n$ of order a multiple of the degree $n$ and showed that such elements fall into two families.
-The first family consists of those permutations which contain a single very large cycle of order dividing $n$ and includes the $n$-cycles.
-The second family consists of permutations for which the number of points which lie in cycles of length dividing $n$ is significantly less than $n$.
-The results in this paper both refine and extend significantly the main result of \cite{NieP3}.
-We employ a similar division of the set of all elements of $\Sym(\Omega)$ into several families according to properties of points which lie in cycles of lengths dividing $n$.
-However, these techniques alone were not sufficient to achieve the results in this paper.
-We needed to study the probability that several $k$-element subsets of $\Omega$ have exactly $n$ distinct images under $\langle g \rangle$ for $g$ an element in one of the families.
-For analysing our new recognition algorithms for subset actions of $A_n$ and $S_n$, we also need analogous results for elements of $\Sym(\Omega)$ and ${\rm Alt}(\Omega)$ containing $m$-cycles, for $m\geq n-6$.
+Applied algorithmically, Warlimont's result is used to conclude, from the fact that the $n$th power of a `hidden' permutation $g\in S_n$ is the identity, that $g$ is almost certainly an $n$-cycle.
+Finding an $n$-cycle is a key step in many algorithms that `constructively recognise' $S_n$, so this is valuable.
+However, testing whether $g^n=1$ requires $\log(n)$ multiplications of black box permutations.
+In computational models where a single multiplication costs about $\binom{n}{k}$ operations, employing this approach would not yield an algorithm whose running time grows significantly more slowly than $\binom{n}{k}$.
+The results of \cite{NieP3} provide a basis for extending this to a situation where we know only that $\left\langle g\right\rangle$ has an orbit of length $n$ in some action.
+An extension of this nature to $k$-set actions of $S_n$ and $A_n$ is the subject of this paper.
+We refine and improve significantly the main result of \cite{NieP3}.
+For example, we employ a similar division of the elements of $S_n$ into several families according to properties of points which lie in cycles of lengths dividing $n$.
+However, examining this subdivision alone is not sufficient to achieve the results in this paper.
+We need to study the probability that several $k$-element subsets of $\{1,\ldots, n\}$ have exactly $n$ distinct images under $\langle g \rangle$ for $g$ an element in one of the families.
+Moreover, in our algorithmic applications we also required analogous results for elements of $S_n$ and $A_n$ containing $m$-cycles, for $m\geq n-6$.